 I worked in various CBA H.O. departments from 1974 'til 2007.
-For my initial four years from 1970, I worked at four North Shore branches.
+For my initial four years from 1970, I worked at four north shore branches.
 When assisting customers at the 'enquiry counter', the mindset was to always direct the customer to the product that best suited that customer.
 Now the mindset at bank branches is often to sell a product that has concealed 'Spiders'.

-The same rapacious mindset applies with advertising for mobile 'phone plans, insurance contracts and energy plans.
+The same rapacious mindset applies with advertising for mobile phone plans, insurance contracts and energy plans.
 There has never been a greater need for courageous regulators to protect Australians with only Level 1 and Level 2 'Numeracy', 'Literacy' and 'Prose' skills which constitute over 40% (9.3 million) of the Australian population of 23.13 million.

 My final position at CBA prior to retirement was in Social and Corporate Infrastructure.
-Attachment 1 is a photocopy of some of my former CBA business cards.
-In retirement, when not playing golf, cycling or ocean swimming, I have assembled a welter of evidence that establish that some/all of Australia's three financial services regulators have abrogated some of their statutory obligations with regard to 'inter alia' predatory advertising and usurious pricing (interest rates/fees) of credit cards.
+Attached is a photocopy of some of my former CBA business cards.
+In retirement, when not playing golf, cycling or ocean swimming, I have assembled a welter of evidence that I believe establish that some/all of Australia's three Financial Services regulators have abrogated some of their statutory obligations with regard to the advertising and pricing (interest rates/fees) of credit cards.